guiguan/file-header/README.md

 |text.xml.plist|HTML.tmpl|
 |text.xml.xsl|HTML.tmpl|

-You can find out the scope of current editing file using `alt-cmd-p`.
+You can find out the scope of current editing file using <kbd>alt-cmd-p</kbd>.
 For all supported language scopes, you can use following code in `Developer Tools`:

 ```js
 Object.keys(atom.grammars.grammarsByScopeName).join('\n')
 ```

-`Developer Tools` can be opened using `alt-cmd-i`.
+`Developer Tools` can be opened using <kbd>alt-cmd-i</kbd>.
 You can use  [file-types](https://atom.io/packages/file-types) package by [execjosh](https://github.com/execjosh) to map more file types to language scopes.